March 12 - April 25, 2026

 Unfolding like a choreographed rite itself through new, as well as rarely exhibited historical, modern, and contemporary works from the fields of art, music, fashion, and theatre, Au-delà takes us into a world in constant transformation, pulling us “beyond”, deeper into ourselves and through the layers of time in order to reinforce our presence in the now.

-This is the time of the hour - Kohn Gallery, Los Angeles, CA
+This is the time of the hour - Kohn Gallery

 FEBRUARY 2023